 How To Fix Sound Problems with Chromecast

-Troubleshooting Your Chromecast
+Troubleshooting Audio on Chromecast

-Checking Your Television’s Settings
+1. Check Your Television’s Settings

-Ensure the sound issue isn’t coming from your television by checking your volume level and testing a different device for sound output (such as a game console or a cable box).
+- Ensure the sound issue isn’t coming from your television by checking your volume level and testing a different device for sound output (such as a game console or a cable box).

 There are a few points that you have to consider checking about your Chromecast:

-Restart Your Chromecast using the Google Home App
+4. Restart Your Chromecast using the Google Home App

-- Open the Google Home app on your mobile device.
+- Open the “Google Home” app on your mobile device.

 - Select your device.